aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/disaster-recovery-migration.rst

 As MirrorMaker 2 is based on Kafka Connect, there are tradeoffs between throughput and out-of-order or duplicated records.

 It's important to understand that disaster recovery has no one-size-fits-all solution.
-Different requirements should be considered, such as the data's nature, volume, acceptable ops overhead, and costs.
+Different requirements should be considered, such as the nature of the data, volume, acceptable ops overhead, and costs.

 Migration